 A lot of people are deficient in magnesium.
 Magnesium helps with sleep & energy production.
 Magnesium can help with testosterone production, especially in those who are deficient (59).
 There are quite a lot of studies showing magnesium use and greater testosterone levels (60, 61 & 62).
 And magnesium is relatively inexpensive.

-If you aren’t already taking creatine for its physical or cognitive performance enhancing affects (and you should be!) then you could look at taking it for its Testosterone boosting affects.
+If you aren’t already taking creatine for its physical or cognitive performance enhancing effects (and you should be!) then you could look at taking it for its Testosterone boosting effects.
 Studies (69) have shown that 5 grams a day of Creatine monohydrate can boost testosterone and decrease cortisol levels in men.

 This supplement is so widely researched (and is well proven to be beneficial in multiple areas) that it cannot be ignored no matter your goal.
 Plus it's dirt cheap these days.
 I add 5g to my workout shake or morning smoothie.